Hero pulls Margaret aside in the garden and gets the wheels turning on her part of Don Pedro’s scheme.

 Ursula agrees, saying that if Beatrice found out about Benedick’s love, it would only become the source of infinite jokes for her.

 They go on to say that Beatrice has a knack for finding faults in even the best of men; she can never simply see the goodness in her suitors.
-Basically, they call her a bitter hag, which is not such a nice thing to say.

 This provides a convenient segue to rattle on about how wonderful Benedick is.
 Hero declares him to be the most desirable bachelor in all of Italy, aside from her Claudio of course.
 There’s more rah-rah Benedick, and the ladies transition into talking about Hero's wedding that will happen tomorrow.